May Day, Summerdaeg, Walpurgis… trying to discern the pre-Christian celebrations and origins of this holy tide can be a bit tricky.

 So we hail!

 You can give offerings of flowers and food.
 Great offerings to give in the way of food are dishes incorporating some of the seasonal fare available in your local area.
-In Texas the month of May is known for blueberries, blackberries, peaches, pears, all sorts of peppers, cucumbers, honeydew melon and cantaloupe.
+In Texas the month of May is known for blue and blackberries, peaches, pears, all sorts of peppers, cucumbers, honeydew melon and cantaloupe.
 Not sure what is seasonal?
 Epicurious has you covered with an interactive seasonal map for the United States.
 (For any readers elsewhere, sorry!
 You’ll have to hope your google-fu is mighty!)

 In addition to food, libations are always welcomed.
 A traditional German May Day punch known as Waldermeister Bowle can be made up.
 Unfortunately the key ingredient, woodruff is a bit hard to come by in most places and while it can be ordered it requires sufficient advance planning.
+An Alternative would be my own personal Summerday’s Delight Punch Recipe.
+Instead you might try your hand at my own personal punch recipe.